 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

-Course offerings are available on the university's website.
 Courses are taught in both English and Spanish.

 All credit you earn on this program will count as transfer credit towards your UMD degree.
 Most courses at Universidad Carlos III de Madrid will be converted as follows:

 |Universidad Carlos III de Madrid Credits||UMD Credits|